 An interactivemap of American gun violence.

-“I always use the driving analogy: You get your teenager behind the wheel, it’s a complete mess,” says Kelly Venden, owner of Criterion Tactical in San Antonio.
+“I always use the driving analogy: You get your teenager behind the wheel, it’s a complete mess,” said Kelly Venden, owner of Criterion Tactical, a firearms training center in San Antonio.
 “It’s the same thing with a weapon.
 You get a person who’s unfamiliar and put a live weapon in their hand and expect them to be both competent and safe, you’re asking a lot of that person.”

-States recognize other states’ concealed carry permits through two mechanisms.
-“Recognition” agreements, in which a state honors another state’s permit, are nonreciprocal.
-The next level up is “reciprocity,” which describes a mutual agreement between states to honor each other’s permits.
-Through recognition and reciprocity agreements, 44 states allow people to carry a concealed handgun within their borders without having been required to show that they know how to properly fire one.
+States recognize other states’ concealed-carry permits through two mechanisms: “Recognition” agreements, in which a state honors another state’s permit, are nonreciprocal.
+And “reciprocity” agreements, which describe a mutual agreement between states to honor each other’s permits.
+Through these too types of agreements, 44 states allow people to carry a concealed handgun within their borders without having been required to show that they know how to properly fire one.

 Only six states require both residents and concealed carriers visiting from out of state to undergo live-fire training.
 They are Connecticut, Illinois, Maryland, New Jersey, Rhode Island, and Minnesota.